Template Guided Text Generation for Task-Oriented Dialogue: Other Experiments

 \section{Other Experiments}

-Even after narrowing down on the choice of a model architecture, there are many possible choices to be made.
-In this section, we conduct a thorough analysis of these choices and report our empirical findings on different NLG datasets.
+In this section, we conduct experiments to explore a few other aspects of our setup on the SGD dataset.
+For these experiments we use the Naive representation, since it is more widely adopted in prior work.
 We hope that these experiments will guide design choices in the future NLG models.